bootstrapworld/codemirror-blocks/doc/pretty.md

     yyyyy
     yyyy

-If instead of a fixed number of documents, you have an array of them, you can use `vertArray(docArray)`
+If you have an array of documents, you can use `vertArray(docArray)`.

 #### IfFlat: Choose between two Layouts